whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/examples/klim2019_tdp43kd/README.md

 - `templates/`
 - `configs/`

-and use this example only for illustration.
+and use this example only for illustration and reference.

 ## Dataset summary